bjackman/locali-ci/README.md

 Needed features (high to low priority):

- - Need a way for test command to report "error" as distinguished from failure.
+ - BLOCKER: Document config format (and everything else).
- - Store output and artifacts.
-WIP but:
+ - BLOCKER: Store output and artifacts.
    - Provide a way to limit the size of the result cache.
    - Location of this should be configurable.
-   - Probably need to split it up by tested repo.
-   - Need to present it to the user in some convenient way
+ - BLOCKER: Need to clean up the logging situation.
+User should at least get
+ - BLOCKER: Rename it.
+   some feedback about the process starting up and shutting down.
+ - Need a way for test command to report "error" as distinguished from failure.
  - Make output results easier to reach.
 In particular at the moment if you have no hyperlinks support in your terminal you're basically out of luck.
  - Provide a way to quickly check that tests in your configuration actually work.